isabakes/perspectives-on-el-salvador-2/_pages/other-archives.md

 ---
 layout: page
-title: Other Archives
+title: Salvadoran Archives
-permalink: other-archives
+permalink: salvadoran-archives
 show-title: true
 ---
 ## A Note on the Archives Listed